Orpius/SDK/docs/UserGuide/index.md

 ### Custom Tools

-In addition to the built-in tools, you can register your own custom tools located on your organization's network.
+In addition to the built-in tools, you can register your own custom tools located within your organization's network or on another external system.
-These extend the system with domain-specific capabilities that your agents can use during inferencing.
+Custom tools extend Orpius with domain-specific capabilities that your agents can use during inferencing.

 **Custom tools** can expose almost any functionality available within your environment.